pkwak1/TFT-Study/README.md

 # TFT-Study

-The code in here is to ensure some versioning in git These visualizations should be run in jupyter (I use jovian)
+The code in here is to ensure some versioning in git.
+These visualizations should be run in jupyter (I use jovian)

 **Avg Challenger Win Rate**